pure-data/externals-howto/README.rst

       x->f_out = outlet_new(&x->x_obj, &s_float);
       x->b_out = outlet_new(&x->x_obj, &s_bang);

-The pointers returned by ``outlet_new`` have to be saved in the classdata space to be used later by the outlet-routines.
+The pointers returned by ``outlet_new`` must be saved in the class data space to be used later by the outlet functions.

 The order of the generation of inlets and outlets is important, since it corresponds to the order of inlets and outlets in the graphical representation of the object.

-.. [#] That’s why the step-width of the classdata space is realized as t\_float.
+.. [#] That’s why the step width of the classdata space is declared as t\_float.

 extended method space
 ---------------------

-The method for the “bang”-message has to full fill the more complex tasks.
+The method for the “bang” message must fulfill the more complex tasks.

 ::